What Do Aquacultural Manager Do?

 - Fisheries Technician

 In 2016, there was an estimated number of 1,028,700 jobs in the United States for Aquacultural Manager.
 There is little to no growth in job opportunities for Aquacultural Manager.
-There will be an estimated 74,300 positions for Aquacultural Manager per year.
+The BLS estimates 74,300 yearly job openings in this field.

 The states with the most job growth for Aquacultural Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.